 Please note: Rauschenberg Medical Emergency Grants are not for lost wages, living expenses or medical care for individuals other than the artist.
 Visit NYFA’s Emergency Grants page for a regularly-updated list of emergency resources.

-Cycle 14 is now closed; Cycle 15 will open September 27, with a deadline of October 28, for emergencies occurring February 1, 2022 and later.
+Cycle 16 will open November 29, with a deadline of January 13, for emergencies occurring April 1, 2022 and later.

 The Rauschenberg Medical Emergency Grants program provides one-in-a-lifetime grants of up to $5,000 for one-time, unexpected medical, dental, or mental health emergencies that have occurred in the last six months for artists in financial need.*